 \textbf{PWL-B\&C algorithm} The main steps of the PWL-B\&C algorithm are described in \Cref{algo}.
 Recall that the problem \eqref{pricing.ref} is a maximization problem. \Cref{algo} maintains a set of active nodes $\mathscr{N}$ of the search tree, a pool of cuts \(\mathscr{C}\), an incumbent solution $x^\ast$ ($\sum_{i \in \cN'}\pi'_ix^\ast_i$ is a primal bound).

-A node $(l, u, U)$ is characterized by the finite variable boundary vectors $l$ and $u$ and the dual upper bound $U$ of the node.
-The upper bound $U$ is firstly inherited from its parent node and secondly computed via the LP relaxation.
-Note that the PWL function is a modelling concept.
-We use a MILP solver, i.e. \texttt{CPLEX}, that formulates the PWL function $q_{\cB}$ into a MILP.
+A node $(l, u, U)$ is characterized by the finite variable boundary vectors $l$ and $u$ and the node's dual upper bound $U$.
+The upper bound $U$ is inherited from its parent node and computed via the LP relaxation.
+Note that the PWL function is a modeling concept.
+We use a MILP solver, i.e., \texttt{CPLEX}, that formulates the PWL function $q_{\cB}$ into a MILP.
 We denote by $z$ the additional binary variables to model \(\bar{q}_{\cB}\) (see \Cref{sec.pwlrel}).
 The variables $z$ are also constructed internally by \texttt{CPLEX}, and we assume that the PWL function is forced when $z$ is set to binary.

 We denote by \(\mathscr{M}_\cB(\mathscr{C}, l, u, U)\) the MILP relaxation restricted to finite bounds $(l,u)$ for $(x,z)$ at a node of the search tree.
 The MILP relaxation \(\mathscr{M}_\cB(\mathscr{C}, l, u, U)\) consists of the PWL relaxation \eqref{pricing.rel.mbqcp}, cuts from $\mathscr{C}$, and other cuts added by the MILP solver.